Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-12-29-Yearly:-2022-Recording.md

     <em> 3rd May of 2022, early summer at beihai park</em>
 </p>

-I celebrated with my friends after my PhD defense (not exactly, after I was released from the confined university campus:).
+I celebrated with my friends after my PhD defense (not exactly, but after I was released from the confined university campus:).
 I got the first bouquet of flowers in my life from my girls :3.
 I also started my vocation mode---- without ending:-)

 <p align="center">
   <img alt="img-name" src="{{ site.baseurl }}/images/combined11.jpg" height="auto" width="600">